×

 Our approach, with support from the Flora & William Hewlett Foundation, is to enhance collaboration among OER champions in western states and affiliated territories to:

-• Develop greater availability and use of research concerning gaps in state and system on the impact and outcomes of open education activities, and
+• Develop greater availability and use of research concerning gaps in state and system on the impact and outcomes of open education activities.

-• Focus on the role of OER in closing equity, postsecondary attainment, and skills gaps for all students in the west, and
+• Focus on the role of OER in enhancing postsecondary attainment and skill development for all students in the west.

 • Meet state, system, and institutional OER needs at-large.